matthewnfaulkner/award_criteria_social/README.md

 Currently ratings must be enabled for the forum as the criteria uses the COUNT of a posts ratings to determine awarding.

-Current criteria are:
+Current criteria are:<br>
-    Achieving X ratings on a single post.
+    - Achieving X ratings on a single post.<br>
-    Achieving X ratings on posts across whole forum.
+    - Achieving X ratings on posts across whole forum.<br>
-    Posting X posts with atleast one rating across forum.
+    - Posting X posts with atleast one rating across forum.<br>
-    Creating a post that gets X unique repliers.
+    - Creating a post that gets X unique repliers.<br>

 To use this plugin add award_criteria_social.php to /moodle/badges/criteria.
 You must also enable it in /moodle/badges/classes/badge.php.